ls1intum/Artemis/docs/dev/setup/bamboo-bitbucket-jira.rst

    -  Add capabilities menu → Capability type ``JDK`` → insert ``JDK`` as JDK label → insert ``/usr/lib/jvm/java-15-oracle`` as Java home.

-9. Generate a personal access token for Bamboo.
+9. Generate a personal access token

+9.1 Personal access token for Bamboo.
    While username and password can still be used as a fallback, this option is already marked as deprecated and will be removed in the future.